logicuniverse/manifesto/README.md

 **Fractal Regression & Deterministic Testing**

-The data-centric nature of Logic-IR transforms Quality Assurance from "writing test code" to **"Topological Snapshotting"**:
+The data-centric nature of LogicIR transforms Quality Assurance from "writing test code" to **"Topological Snapshotting"**:

-- **Logic-as-Data, Test-as-Data:** Since Logic-IR is deterministic, the input/output vectors and internal state transitions of any Logic Unit can be fully serialized and persisted.
+- **Logic-as-Data, Test-as-Data:** Since LogicIR is deterministic, the input/output vectors and internal state transitions of any Logic Unit can be fully serialized and persisted.
 These "Logic Snapshots" serve as immutable ground truth for regression testing.
 - **Any-Level Validation:** Due to the fractal nature of the system, testing can be performed at any scale—from a single atomic gates to a massive macro-topology.
 An architect can capture the behavior of a sub-LUI and use it as a benchmark to ensure that macro-scale changes (e.g., a Z-axis swap) haven't corrupted local invariants.
-- **Instant Error Detection:** During the **Transformation Pipeline**, new Logic-IR versions can be automatically projected against historical snapshots.
+- **Instant Error Detection:** During the **Transformation Pipeline**, new LogicIR versions can be automatically projected against historical snapshots.
 Any deviation in the topological output is flagged immediately, providing a "Zero-Lag" feedback loop for both human developers and AI agents.

 **Execution: Topological Projection**

-Execution is the act of **Projecting** Logic-IR onto a physical or virtual medium.
-Because Logic-IR contains the totality of logical intent, it offers two primary modes of manifestation:
+Execution is the act of **Projecting** LogicIR onto a physical or virtual medium.
+Because LogicIR contains the totality of logical intent, it offers two primary modes of manifestation:

-- **Native Interpretation:** Logic-IR can be directly interpreted by a LogicUniverse-compliant engine.
+- **Native Interpretation:** LogicIR can be directly interpreted by a LogicUniverse-compliant engine.
 The exact same logic topology remains invariant whether it is projected onto **JavaScript** (Web/Cloud), **Python** (Scientific Computing), or **MicroPython** (Embedded Systems).
 The engine simply "renders" the universal logic fabric in real-time within the host environment.
-- **Universal Compilation:** Because Logic-IR is a complete, original description of logic, it serves as a "Master Source."
+- **Universal Compilation:** Because LogicIR is a complete, original description of logic, it serves as a "Master Source."
 It can be deterministically compiled into high-performance binary executables or transpiled into source code for any traditional language, preserving the structural integrity of the topology while optimizing for specific platform constraints.

-In this paradigm, there is no "Binary" in the traditional, lossy sense—only the **deterministic projection** of Logic-IR into a specific execution environment.
+In this paradigm, there is no "Binary" in the traditional, lossy sense—only the **deterministic projection** of LogicIR into a specific execution environment.

 **Everything is LU.
 Everything is data.
 Everything is a pipeline stage.**